 Hi there!
 Welcome!
 I'm Natalie.

-I am an independently licensed as a mental health counselor and have practiced therapy since 2020.
-My internship was in community mental health.
-I've worked as a DBT therapist in partial hospitalization and intensive outpatient programs seeing individuals and teaching a variety of groups.
-This has included treating many people with acute mental illness, substance use, and eating disorders.
+I am an independently licensed therapist practicing in Seattle.
+I did my internship in community mental health in 2020, then went on to work as a DBT therapist in partial hospitalization and intensive outpatient programs seeing individuals and teaching a variety of groups.
+This has included treatment of acute mental illness, substance use, and eating disorders.
+I started my private practice in 2023.

-Previously, I have worked as a psychometrist (2017-19) and as a research coordinator on an NIH grant at the University of Washington (2019-21).
+As of 2025, I have supported the online Seattle University Clinical Mental Health Counseling Program as an adjunct faculty member.
+Previous clinical work include roles as a psychometrist doing neuropsychological testing (2017-19) and as a clinical research coordinator on an NIH grant at the University of Washington (2019-21).
 I engage in advocacy and volunteer work in my professional and personal time.

-I am encouraging, warm, and balance firmness with humor when working with therapy clients.
+I am encouraging, warm, and balance firmness with humor when working with clients.
 I absolutely love being a therapist.
-Having experienced my own struggles with mental illness, including being in recovery from panic disorder, is a huge part of my drive to reduce suffering in peoples' lives.
+Having experienced my own struggles with mental illness, including being in recovery from panic disorder, is a huge part of my drive to reduce needless suffering in peoples' lives.
+This said, I don't shy away from saying: plenty of life's pains are unavoidable- we simply need to find ways to manage and make meaning, regardless.

-I truly believe things can be better for you, even when you're not sure- there was a time I doubted mental wellbeing was possible for me, yet here I am.
-I've been part of the recovery journey for many dozens of people now, and it's an honor to say it's my life's work.
+I truly believe things can be different for you, even when you're not sure- there was a time I doubted mental wellbeing was possible for me, yet here I am.
+I've been part of the recovery journey for many, and it's an honor to say it's my life's work.

 Education